Ayominioluwa/my-learning/README.md

 # my-learning
-Putting every thing I can create with python as I am learning
+Playing around with the things i'm learning